Robust Regulation of Firms' Access to Consumer Data: Introduction

 \subsection{Related Literature}

-This paper contributes to the literature on data markets recently surveyed by \cite{bergemann2019markets}.
-Within this literature, I am particularly motivated by the insights of \cite{bergemann2015limits}.
-In this work, the authors characterize all combinations of consumer surplus, producer surplus, and welfare that can emerge from third-degree price discrimination.
-This characterization shows that market outcomes can be quite heterogeneous when the monopolist has additional information about the market beyond the prior distribution.
+This paper contributes to the literature on data markets recently surveyed by \citet{bergemann2019markets}.
+Within this literature, I am mainly motivated by the insights of \citet{bergemann2015limits}.
+In this work, the authors characterize all combinations of consumer and producer surplus that can emerge from third-degree price discrimination.
+This characterization shows that market outcomes can be pretty heterogeneous when the monopolist has additional information about the market beyond the prior distribution.
 This paper then asks: If a regulator prioritizes consumer surplus, what additional information about the market should she permit the monopolist to access?

-\cite{10.1093/restud/rdac033}, \cite{pram2021disclosure}, \cite{vaidyadisclosure}, \cite{argenziano2021data} and \citep{galperti2022competitive} also analyze the regulation of data markets.
-However, my paper differs from these studies in two crucial aspects.
-First, prior studies approach regulation from a positive perspective, analyzing the welfare effects of granting consumers control over their data---consistent with the prevailing approach in most existing consumer privacy laws\footnote{The General Data Protection Regulation (GDPR) in Europe, one of the most comprehensive data privacy laws in the world, gives the consumers the authority to determine what information they wish to disclose.}.
+\citet{10.1093/restud/rdac033}, \citet{pram2021disclosure}, \citet{vaidyadisclosure} and \citet{argenziano2021data} also analyze the regulation of data markets.
+However, my paper differs from these studies in two aspects.
+First, prior studies approach regulation from a positive perspective, analyzing the welfare effects of granting consumers control over their data.
 In contrast, my paper adopts a normative approach.
-Specifically, it explores an alternative regulatory practice where a regulator is responsible for determining the data a firm is allowed to access.
-Second, in the prior studies, every player has complete knowledge about the relevant environment.
-In contrast, in my setting, the regulator possesses non-Bayesian uncertainty concerning the correlation structure between data and willingness to pay.
+Specifically, it explores a different question: If a regulator can enact any policy governing firms' access to data, what form should such policy take?
+Second, in prior studies, every player has complete knowledge of the relevant environment.
+In contrast, in my setting, the regulator possesses non-Bayesian uncertainty concerning the correlation between data and willingness to pay.

+Another relevant strand of the literature examines mechanism and information design in monopoly settings under worst-case or worst-regret objectives. \citet{du2018robust} examines an auction for selling a common-value good, finding that the minimum revenue across all information that bidders might hold about the good's value converges to the full surplus as the number of bidders increases. \citet{carroll2017robustness} explores a setting where a monopolist sells multiple goods to a buyer.
+The monopolist knows the marginal distribution of the buyer's valuation for each good but is uncertain about the joint distribution.
+Concurrently, \citet{che2021robustly} and \citet{deb2021multi} also analyze scenarios in which a monopolist sells multiple goods to a buyer.
+In \citet{che2021robustly}, the monopolist knows only that the distribution of the buyer’s valuations lies within a certain set, without assigning a prior over it.
+In \citet{deb2021multi}, the monopolist faces non-Bayesian uncertainty about the information the buyer may acquire regarding her valuations.